nasir6/rPPG/README.md

 # rPPG

-This repo monitors instantaneous heart rate of a person through remote photoplethysmography(rPPG) without any physical contact with sensor, by detecing pulse induced subtle color changes from video stream through webcam sensor or a video file.
+This repo monitors real time cardiac activities of a person through remote photoplethysmography(rPPG) without any physical contact with sensor, by detecing pulse induced subtle color changes from video stream through webcam sensor or a video file.

 ## Pre Processing
 Skin pixels have significant part in extraction of rPPG signal we trained first ever deep learning model for semantic